 Northern Ireland - Adult Safeguarding Prevention and Protection in Partnership 2015

-Many other pieces of UK and home nation legislation also affect adult safeguarding.
-These include legislation about different forms of abuse and those that govern information sharing.
-For example, legislation dealing with: [you may want to add the relevant laws for your country here]

-Murder/attempted murder

-Physical Assault

-Sexual Offences

-Domestic Abuse/Coercive control

-Forced Marriage

-Female Genital Mutilation

-Theft and Fraud

-Modern slavery and Human exploitation

-Hate crime

-Harassment

-Listing and Barring of those unsuitable to work with adults with care and support needs

-Each home nation also has legislation about the circumstances in which decisions can be made on behalf of an adult who is unable to make decisions for themselves:

-England and Wales - Mental Capacity Act 2005

-Scotland - Adults with Incapacity Act 2000

-Mental Capacity (Northern Ireland) 2016

-There are specific offences applying to the mistreatment of and sexual offences against adults who do not have Mental Capacity and specific offences where mistreatment is carried out by a person who is employed as a carer: e.g. wilful neglect and wilful mistreatment.

 Definition of an Adult at Risk

 The Safeguarding Adults legislation creates specific responsibilities on Local Authorities, Health, and the Police to provide additional protection from abuse and neglect to Adults at Risk.
 When a Local Authority has reason to believe there is an adult at risk, they have a responsibility to find out more about the situation and decide what actions need to be taken to support the adult.
 In Scotland and Wales, the Local Authority can gain access to an adult to find out if they are at risk of harm for example, if that access is being blocked by another person.
 The actions that need to be taken might be by the Local Authority (usually social services) and/or by other agencies, for example the Police and Health.
 A sporting organisation may need to take action as part of safeguarding an adult, for example, to use the disciplinary procedures in relation to a member of staff or member who has been reported to be harming a participant.
 The Local Authority role includes having multi-agency procedures which coordinate the actions taken by different